wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-transformation/content-enricher.md

 # Content Enricher

-This page explains how you can implement a sample scenario of the Content Enricher EIP using WSO2 Micro Integrator.
+This page explains how you can implement a sample scenario of the Content Enricher EIP using the WSO2 Micro Integrator.

 ## Introduction to Content Enricher